Left-facing arrow icon in white color, commonly used for navigation or forward actions.

 What this means for healthcare suppliers

-For most suppliers, Scope 3 emissions make up the majority of their footprint, and building a credible, auditable inventory takes time.
-Engaging suppliers for data, establishing defensible methodology, and creating a net zero strategy is not a task that can be completed in weeks, so it's best to start on this today.
+For most suppliers, Scope 3 emissions make up the majority of their own footprint, and building a credible, auditable inventory takes time.
+Engaging suppliers for data, establishing defensible methodology, and building a net zero strategy is not something that can be completed in weeks.
+The organisations best positioned to meet these requirements are the ones that are already building the infrastructure, not the ones waiting for a specific customer to ask for it.

 Where suppliers should start